cpm-cmake/CPM.cmake/README.md

 For a full example on using CPM to download and configure lua with sol2 see [here](examples/sol2).

-### Examples
+### Full Examples

-See the [examples directory](https://github.com/TheLartians/CPM/tree/master/examples) for more examples with source code.
+See the [examples directory](https://github.com/TheLartians/CPM/tree/master/examples) for full examples with source code.